 - To answer each question you can try fun and simple activities to do with your child.
 These activities encourage your child to play, move around and practice day to day skills.

-- The questionnaire will be sent out to parents two weeks before the public health nurse is due to visit you.
+- The questionnaire will be sent out to parents two weeks before the health visitor is due to visit you.

-- You’ll need to bring the completed questionnaire to this appointment and the public health nurse will discuss it with you.
+- You’ll need to bring the completed questionnaire to this appointment and the health visitor will discuss it with you.

 If there are no concerns about your child’s development, there’s nothing more you need to do.
 If your child has trouble with some skills, your health professional will suggest simple things you can do to support your child in this area, and will be in touch with you again in a few months to see how they are getting on.